An open question for you is, “Do you blog for money or readership?”

 In fact, a popular blog, which is top of the industry can go down to the lower line by dint of this awful temptation.

-Instead, if we can focus on building better readership and give a low effort on earning, we can expect to earn all the way.
+Instead, if we can focus on building a better readership and give a low effort on earning, we can expect to earn all the way.

 Money can’t make fame, but readers can

 It’s the biggest truth, I have ever realized, money can’t buy you fame or make you famous.
-Instead, your readers can be your ultimate weapons for becoming successful, famous.
+Instead, your readers can be your ultimate weapons for becoming successful, and famous.